 The team are currently running a survey (surveymonkey.de/r/WYG7HLV) to identify unmet needs in the industry and would I’m sure appreciate any further responses from people working in the area if you have 5 minutes to contribute.

 Their final recommendations and presentation is in a few weeks, but a recurring theme in their preliminary findings is the challenge of reproducibility and achieving consistent and stable bioactivity across stem cell and bioprocessing applications, which of course is an area close to our heart.

 So, I don’t know about the “i” in iteams.
-In my opinion, perhaps it is genuinely all those slightly twee words that are bandied around intelligent, innovative, ingenious, inventive or as part of their project involves contacting industry experts intrepid.
+In my opinion, perhaps it is genuinely all those slightly twee words that are bandied around, such as intelligent, innovative, ingenious, inventive or – as part of their project involves contacting industry experts – intrepid.

 Is it a play on what individuals bring to a team?
-The people organising the program are pretty smart, so it is a possibility: I have certainly been impressed by the wealth of diverse experience that each member of the team has brought to the project.
-Or the slightly more prosaic “industry” as the purpose of iteams is to build university-industry links.
+The people organising the programme are pretty smart, so it is a possibility: I have certainly been impressed by the wealth of diverse experience that each member of the team has brought to the project.
+Or perhaps, the slightly more prosaic “industry”, as the purpose of iteams is to build university-industry links.

 It is irrelevant (not a contender!) really but as a start-up, we have found working with an iteam, along with their experienced and knowledgeable industry mentor, a worthwhile experience and a way to promote development of transferable skills for talented scientists.